BlauGroup/RNMC/GMC.md

 $ make GMC
 ```

-For further help on the makefile and to view other commands
+For further help on the makefile and to view other commands:

 ```
 $ make help